DCC-EX/dcc-ex.github.io/docs/under-development/microcontrollers.rst

 The USB CDC driver code for Arduino SAMD core implementation seems broken as it is both slow and loses characters.
 This issue had already been reported to the Arduino SAMD GitHub pages as issue #538, and was then backed up with details from the DCC-EX dev team (https://github.com/arduino/ArduinoCore-samd/issues/538).

 You will need to edit some code in the Arduino Core library for SAMD to fix this temporarily.
-Where the file to be fixed resides depends on the OS and development environment you are using.
+Where the file to be fixed resides depends on the particular SAMD21 board you have, the OS and development environment you are using.

-When running Arduino IDE: look for the file USBCore.cpp in one of these locations:
+When running Arduino IDE: look for the file USBCore.cpp in one of these locations, in this case for the Arduino Zero:

 - Windows: C:\\Users\\____\\AppData\\Local\\Arduino15\\packages\\arduino\\hardware\\samd\\1.8.13\\cores\\arduino\\USB\\USBCore.cpp
 - MacOS: ~/Library/Arduino15/packages/arduino/hardware/samd/1.8.13/cores/arduino/USB/USBCore.cpp